 where the mass counterterm $\tilde m_A^2$ is chosen such that the quadratic divergence in $\Sigma_{AA}$ is cancelled.
 This already effectively absorbs the tadpole in the gluon DSE into the mass counterterm.

 The ghost self-energy $\Sigma_{\bar c c}$ only carries a logarithmic divergence proportional to $p^2$, which can be subtracted by a proper choice of $\tilde Z_3$.
-Within spectral BPHZ renormalisation, the counterterms are chosen to be proportional to the respective self-energies $\Sigma$, evaluated at some RG-scale $\mu^{\ }_\text{ {RG}}$.
+Within spectral BPHZ renormalisation, the counterterms are chosen to be proportional to the respective self-energies $\Sigma$, evaluated at some RG scale $\mu^{\ }_\text{ {RG}}$.
 We use standard renormalisation condition for the (inverse) dressing functions,

 augmented with $Z_1,\tilde Z_1\to 1$, reflecting the lack of vertex DSEs.
-For a detailed discussion of self-consistent MOM-type RG-conditions for DSEs (MOM in DSEs and MOM${}^2$ in fRG equations and DSEs), see~\cite{Gao:2021wun}.
+For a detailed discussion of self-consistent MOM-type RG conditions for DSEs (MOM in DSEs and MOM${}^2$ in fRG equations and DSEs), see~\cite{Gao:2021wun}.
 Eventually, this leads us to the renormalised system of DSEs for the gluon and ghost dressing functions,

 In perturbative applications the mass parameter $m_A^2$ is chosen such that the gluon two point function has no infrared mass, tantamount to $Z_A(p) p^2\to 0$ for $p\to 0$.
 This is the requirement of perturbative BRST symmetry, implying the equivalence of the transverse mass and the longitudinal one, and the latter vanishes due to the STI.
 In \labelcref{eq:DSEren} this amounts to